 MA4, the young Griffon Vulture (Gyps fulvus) was wing-tagged at Jbel Moussa last May by Rachid El Khamlichi with the help of José Antonio Sarrión Salado who was present there that day (photo above).
 After it’s wing-tagging, MA4 stayed 3 days locally at Jbel Moussa roosting with other vultures.

-On 14 August 2015, Javier Rivas Salvador, a MSc student in ‘Biodiversity and Conservation Biology’, found the dead vulture at Tarifa island in an advanced decomposition state (photo 2), so probably it was dead weeks before it was found.
+On 14 August 2015, Javier Rivas Salvador, a MSc student in ‘Biodiversity and Conservation Biology’, found the carcass of MA4 at Tarifa island, southern Spain, in an advanced decomposition state (photo 2), so probably it was dead weeks before it was found.

 Similar cases were recorded of vultures reaching southern Iberia in very poor conditions or found dead at shores.
 For example, David Cuenca and Gonzalo Muñoz reported that 3 Griffon Vultures fell into the sea and died.
-Others Griffons and a Rüppell’s Vulture were forcibly landed by gulls at Tarifa island on 10 June 2016, see photos and the story at Rare Birds in Spain website).
+Others Griffons and a Rüppell’s Vulture were forcibly landed by gulls at Tarifa island on 10 June 2016 (see photos and the story at Rare Birds in Spain website).

 Cases of vultures found dead along the Moroccan coast are rare only because of the scarcity of observers.
-However, there was a recent case probably involved a bird just arriving from Europe and found dead at the shores of Fnideq (photo 3).
+However, there was a recent case probably involved a bird just arriving from Europe and found dead at the shores of Fnideq (photo below).